-- 1. Development will be supported where it can demonstrate it meets the following criteria: - a) It proposes at least a 10% net gain in biodiversity, where appropriate; - b) It protects local wildlife sites as identified in the Central Lincolnshire Local Plan; - c) It retains any healthy mature trees and hedgerows on site; - d) It incorporates measures to enhance wildlife such as bird and bat boxes and hedgehog highways, where practicable; - e) Include native vegetation species (such as trees and hedgerows) to support local habitats. - 2.
+- 1. Development will be supported where it can demonstrate it meets the following criteria, as appropriate to its scale, nature and location: - a) It proposes at least a 10% net gain in biodiversity; - b) It protects local wildlife sites as identified in the Central Lincolnshire Local Plan; - c) It retains any healthy mature trees and hedgerows on site; - d) It incorporates measures to enhance wildlife such as bird and bat boxes and hedgehog highways; - e) Include native vegetation species (such as trees and hedgerows) to support local habitats. - 2.
 If there is significant and unavoidable loss of trees and shrubs as part of development, new provision will be expected elsewhere on the site.